ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(found); // 12
 {% endhighlight %}

 Cool...so how might we use this to improve our JS Skills?
 Glad you asked, I got you.
-This code is a modified example I pulled from a server validation script I wrote to check that our AWS infrastructure had been properly built via [Terrarform](https://www.terraform.io).
-Lot's of words, let's get to the code.
+This code is a modified example from a server validation script I wrote, which checks that our AWS infrastructure has been properly built via [Terrarform](https://www.terraform.io).
+With the context covered, let's get to the code.
 {% highlight js %}
 const subnets = [
   {